 What about using just a USB port to charge without a plug-in charger?

 You can plug your device into any USB port and the device will charge just fine.

-I have an old phone.
+I have an old phone adapter.
 How do I know if it will work with any charger?

 You’ll need to see if the phone supports USB Battery Charging Specification 1.1 or higher.
 It’s often pretty difficult to find this information as it’s often not listed in the product manuals.
 Some manufacturers list it in the specifications section on their website.
 You’ll need to “Google it” in most cases.

 I plugged a charger into my device and I have a red X over the battery icon.
 Why does this happen?

 The red X battery icon is letting you know that the charger is only supplying a low amount of power to the device and it may not charge as quickly as allowed.
 There should be no danger and you can continue charging the device, albeit slowly.